clambassador/ib/README.md

 milliseconds.
 The sum of the numbers is how many times it will return false before true; the dot product with the levels is how long it will sleep before returning true.

+## Tokenizer

+Tokenizer does two main things: splitting a string into tokens and extracting tokens from a string.

+split turns a string and deliminator string into a vector of strings that are the pieces between all deliminators.
+It also has split_with_empty which adds empty strings and split_mind_quote which ignores tokens inside quotation marks.

+extract takes a format, the data string, and a variable number of points to data objects which get filled in with data.
+For example, if format is "%<%>%", data is "#include <string>", then the function expects three more pointer arguments.
+If they are &s1, &s2, &s3, then the function will return 3 (the number of filled in arguments) and s1=="#include", s2=="string", s3="".

+Arguments can be nullptr, in which case they are ignored.
+They can be pointers to other types, like ints.
+They need only have a istream operator>> to populate them.

+As an example, suppose data was an html webpage.
+Then extracting all the hrefs that are surrounded with quotes into a vector<string> result could be done as follows:

+while (extract("%<a%href="%"%>%", data, nullptr, nullptr, &href, nullptr, &remainder) >= 3) {
+	data = remainder;
+	result.push_back(href);
+}